 We encourage you to read our research (conducted in 2011) on how countries such as Taiwan, Hong Kong, Malaysia, Korea, Japan and Australia are doing to help Pompe patients and other rare disease patients.
 Base on population, the incidence of rare diseases in Singapore will definitely be lower than other countries.

-In Australis,, the Western Australian Department of Health is currently developing a state strategy for rare diseases and the National Rare Diseases Working Group convened by the Australian Paediatric Surveillance Unit (APSU) is also preparing a draft for such a nation-wide strategy.
+In Australia, the Western Australian Department of Health has developed a state strategy for rare diseases called the WA Rare Diseases Strategic Framework 2015-18 (external site).
+The National Rare Diseases Working Group convened by the Australian Paediatric Surveillance Unit (APSU) is also preparing a draft for such a nation-wide strategy.

 However, there are still more to be done in order to ensure the coverage will last us for life.
 Please read about it and offer your feedback so that Ministry of Health could improve on it .